-Choosing a surgeon in Palm Springs, CA
+Choosing a Surgeon in Palm Springs, CA

-Is the surgeon certified by the American Board of Plastic Surgery (ABPS)?
+Is the Surgeon Certified by the American Board of Plastic Surgery (ABPS)?

-Plastic surgeons in Canada are certified by the Royal College of Physicians and Surgeons of Canada.
-If you live outside the United States, check your surgeons affiliation with a member society of the International Confederation for Plastic, Reconstructive, and Aesthetic Surgery (IPRAS), or the International Society of Aesthetic Plastic Surgery (ISAPS).
+Plastic surgeons in Canada are board certified by the Royal College of Physicians and Surgeons of Canada.
+If you live outside the United States, check your surgeon’s affiliation with a member society of the International Confederation for Plastic, Reconstructive, and Aesthetic Surgery (IPRAS), or the International Society of Aesthetic Plastic Surgery (ISAPS).

 Is the surgeon a member of the American Society of Plastic Surgeons (ASPS) or the American Society for Aesthetic Plastic Surgery (ASAPS)?